pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.1.0 =
+This upgrade adds two new ways to get your data out of NarraFirma: in the survey, a summary of submitted stories participants can copy and keep;
+and in the application, an HTML project report that summarizes everything you typed into NarraFirma (for use in other software).

 = 1.0.2 =
 This minor upgrade improves your ability to control messages in the story form (especially useful for non-English surveys).